mainwp/mainwp-client-reports-extension/readme.txt

 1. Enable or Disable extension on the "Extensions" page in the dashboard

 == Changelog ==

+= 2.3 - 8-2-2018 =
+* Fixed: an issue with sending scheduled reports on a specific setups
+* Fixed: an issue with inserting tokens from the tokens menu
+* Added: new PDF library
+* Added: support for chaning date format in the GA chart
+* Added: mainwp_client_report_generate hook

 = 2.2 - 1-12-2018 =
 * Fixed: an issue with sending multiple reports at once